Mansour Osanlou: Background

 In November 2006 he was released on bail of £164,000.
 He was sentenced to a five-year prison term in March 2007.
 However, he was allowed to travel to London, England for the International Transport Workers' Federation conference and to Brussels, Belgium for a meeting with the International Trade Union Confederation in June 2007.

 He was arrested again in July 2007.
-According to 2007 reports by the International Transport Workers' Federation and the International Trade Union Confederation, Osanloo was in imminent risk of losing his eyesight due to injuries sustained from government security forces in May 2005 and June 2007 after he returned from his unionist trips, and exacerbated by a lack of proper medical care by the Iranian authorities while in custody.
+According to 2007 reports by the International Transport Workers' Federation and the International Trade Union Confederation, Osanlou was in imminent risk of losing his eyesight due to injuries sustained from government security forces in May 2005 and June 2007 after he returned from his unionist trips, and exacerbated by a lack of proper medical care by the Iranian authorities while in custody.
 They sent him to Rajaee Shahr jail, because he tried help to guard workers in Evin prison to organise their union, and they back paid their money of their bosses.

 In August 2010, he was sentenced to another year in prison after conviction of a new charge of "spreading propaganda against the system."
 On 2 June 2011, Ossanlu’s wife stated that he had been granted a four-day medical leave for medical treatment.

-Osanloo is an instructor of online, Persian-language courses on labor rights and labor organizing at Tavaana: E-Learning Institute for Iranian Civil Society.
+Osanlou is an instructor of online, Persian-language courses on labor rights and labor organizing at Tavaana: E-Learning Institute for Iranian Civil Society.

 He established a new movement regarding workers and teachers site in the name of Hoghooghe Moalem and Karegar (teachers' and workers' rights).
 He is a member of Kampain Maeeshat (Living campaign), (Sandoogh Ray Azad) Free democratic box organization.
-Osaloo and his comrades are organising a new movement to make a global solidarity of Iranian activists, against Islamic fundamentalism in Iran.
+Osanlou and his comrades are organising a new movement to make a global solidarity of Iranian activists, against Islamic fundamentalism in Iran.